Common Issues in The Cases We Handle for Wronged Employees (Brokers, Managers, Officers)

 - Promissory Notes (Employee Forgivable Loans).
 Brokerage firms frequently entice brokers into employment using promissory notes—upfront loans that are to be forgiven over time.
 While this may feel like a gift at the time of recruitment, it quickly becomes a weapon when employment ends, with firms frequently suing their former brokers for the unforgiven balance of a promissory note, plus additional damages.
 There are many things a knowledgeable and skillful attorney can do to assist a broker facing such a situation, including assertion of meritorious defenses to enforcement of the promissory note and, often most potently, counterclaims against the brokerage firm.

 - Wrongful Termination.
 Misconduct by Wall Street is not limited to how it handles customers; Wall Street sometimes mistreats its own members, casting them aside opportunistically.
+Sometimes after such terminations, firms threaten to enforce “non-compete” provisions against the terminated employee even when the firm knows such provisions are void as a matter of public policy in certain states.
+Such unfounded threats create more potential liability for the firm.
 If you believe you were wrongfully terminated, you may be able to pursue recovery against your former industry employer.

 - Defamation.
 Employers and others sometimes make false statements about a broker or financial advisor, including through remarks on a broker’s Form U5, and those statements can have serious negative impacts on the broker or financial advisor’s career.
 Such false statements may be actionable as defamation.

 - Compensation Disputes.
 Unscrupulous members of the industry are always looking for their next dollar, and sometimes they find it in a fellow member’s pocket.
 Failure to abide by compensation agreements—such as the failure to abide by salary agreements, pay promised incentive compensation, or the buy-sale agreement between brokers—is frequently actionable.